-What are The Most Addictive Over The Counter Drugs? - Carolina Rehab
+The 3 Most Addictive Over the Counter Drugs

 Over the counter (OTC) drugs are seemingly innocent medications that individuals acquire without a prescription at drugstores or supermarkets.
 While OTC drugs are considered safe when taken in moderation and at recommended doses, some have the potential for abuse.
 Typically, individuals abuse prescription medications at a higher rate than OTC medications.
 However, people who do not have access to prescription drugs may begin to abuse over the counter medications.